johngthecreator/crimson/README.md

 ## 📌 Overview

-Crimson is an open-source component library for Ruby on Rails styled with TailwindCSS.
+Crimson is an open-source UI library for Ruby on Rails styled with TailwindCSS.
 As opposed to installing gems for different components, just copy and paste the files or code that you need!
-(But in the future, a gem install would be ideal 🙂) This project is largely focused on creating styled versions of components we really hate styling (i.e. login forms, signups, etc.)
+(Currently working on a cli tool to make adding files easier) This project is largely focused on creating styled versions of UIs we really hate styling (i.e. login forms, signups, etc.)

+### Warning: These UIs are BORING.
+PLEASE STYLE THEM.

 ## ☁️ Head In The Clouds